solislemuslab/solislemuslab.github.io/pages/people.md

 ### <a name="past"></a>Past members

+- Junting Wang is attending UMichigan at the Statistics PhD program
 - [Ritika Mittal](https://www.linkedin.com/in/ritika-mittal-011ab2178/) (BS Computer Science, UW-Madison 2022) worked on user-friendly open-source software that would allow biologists to visualize complex phylogenetic networks.
 - [Lareina Liu](https://www.linkedin.com/in/lareina-xiaoyu-liu-90553a140/) (BS Statistics, UW-Madison 2020).
 She is starting ADS Masters Program at USC in Fall 2020
 - Yifan Wu (BS Computer Engineering, UW-Madison)